VW VOLKSWAGEN T2 KOMBI VAN

 The Australian band Men at Work made the use of the Kombi name somewhat popular in other parts of the world by using it in the first line of their 1981 hit record Down Under: "Travelling in a fried-out Kombi ...".

 In America, however, it is a VW bus, a "vee-dub," a hippie mobile, hippie bus, or hippie van, and a "combie", Microbus or a transporter to aficionados.
-The early versions produced before 1967 used a split front windshield (giving rise to the nickname "Splitty"), and their comparitve rarity has led to their becoming sought after by collectors and enthusasts.
+The early versions produced before 1967 used a split front windshield (giving rise to the nickname "Splitty"), and their comparitve rarity has led to their becoming sought after by collectors and enthusiasts.

 Variants